 DIY Fake nose piercing

 You can opt for a fake nose piercing if your nose piercing is closed.
 This is a much better option than to re-pierce your nose if your failed reopen it.
 Fake piercing can be one of the best options for you when you failed re-piercing it.
-Here I am giving you some easy and quick idea for fake piercing.
+Here I am giving you some easy and quick ideas for fake piercing.

 Using Body jewel or rhinestone may sound silly.
 But, believe me, it works very well and is one of my favorite way to fake nose piercing.
-Using beautiful body jewel for a fake nose piercing is the easiest way to get a fake nose piercing without any pain.
+Using a beautiful body jewel for a fake nose piercing is the easiest way to get a fake nose piercing without any pain.